redhat-developer/design-manual/pages/assemblies/curated-links.md

 permalink: /assemblies/curated-links
 featured_image-text: This is a rich text example image
 status: released
-video:
 youtube_video: G8Zn9SDmA3M
 video-title: RHD Curated Links Creation Demo
 intro_paragraph: The curated links assembly can be used as a way to manually select content to be linked off from on a page (as opposed to a collection assembly automatically bringing links in based on a keyword).
-youtube_video: dNeGJ4GV50I
 featured_image-file: /assets/uploads/rich-text-example.png
 ---